Tiamarth/Vivaldi-Essentials/README.md

 If you want to use multiple files, just repeat the above for each one.
 You need to add a line for every file you want to use.

 **Need more help?** Get in touch!
-- add me on Discord: Tiamarth#6729
 - join my [Discord server](https://discord.gg/ZfDP2ZV)
 - [Create an issue here on GitHub](https://github.com/Tiamarth/Vivaldi-Essentials/issues/new)
 - [Email me](mailto:jontiamac@gmail.com)

-Don't email me unless the other methods fail for some reason.
-Email is not a great way to contact me.